Few-shot training LLMs for project-specific code-summarization: Background and Related Work

 \section{Background and Related Work}

-Code summarization is helpful, because developers spend around 59\% of their time comprehending or understanding others' work or their own prior works~\cite{xia2017measuring}.
+Developers spend around 59\% of their time comprehending or understanding others' work or their own prior works~\cite{xia2017measuring}.
 Good quality comments can benefit the developers by contributing to both the development and maintenance process ~\cite{sridhara2010towards}.
 Surprisingly, misaligned and outdated comments are very common in SE projects.
 Apart from writing new comments, automated code summarization could potentially help update misaligned and outdated comments.
+This has motivated the study of automated \emph{code summarization} tools.

 Code summarization bears a strong resemblance to Neural Machine Translation (NMT) (\emph{e.g.,} translating English to German).
-Inspired by NMT, researchers in the SE domain have adopted an encoder-decoder framework for code summarization tasks.
+Inspired by NMT, machine-learning researchers in the SE domain have adopted a neural encoder-decoder framework for code summarization tasks.
 The earliest work using RNN models~\cite{sutskever2014sequence}, and the newest work based on foundation models~\cite{bommasani2021opportunities}, all leverage encoder-decoder models.
-However, with the advent of very highly parametrized (with > 150 Billion parameters) LLMs, we are slowly moving away from encoder-decoder models and adopting decoder-only models (like Codex) for a task like code summarization.
+However, with the advent of very highly parametrized (with > 150 Billion parameters) LLMs, suggest a path away from encoder-decoder models, towards the use of decoder-only models (like Codex) for a task like code summarization.

 Large language models (including Codex) have been applied to the code-summarization (sometimes called ``Docstring generation'') task.
 Fried \etal~\cite{fried2022incoder} introduce a large language model, InCoder, and try zero-shot training on CodeXGLUE Python dataset.
-They achieved impressive results but failed to outperform fine-tuned models like CodeT5~\cite{wang2021codet5}, CodeBERT~\cite{feng2020codebert}, and PLBART~\cite{ahmad-etal-2021-unified}.
+They achieved impressive results; but fine-tuned models like CodeT5~\cite{wang2021codet5}, CodeBERT~\cite{feng2020codebert}, and PLBART~\cite{ahmad-etal-2021-unified} can still outperform the zero-shot setting.
 Chen \etal~\cite{chen2021evaluating} fine-tuned Codex on code summarization task and proposed a new model Codex-D. However, they used a very small human eval dataset for Codex-D and didn't use BLEU-4, which is recommended by CodeXGLUE benchmark.
-This is not clear how Codex-D is performing compared to other pre-trained models. \emph{None} of the above works reported the performance of few-shot training or investigated the effectiveness of same-project few-shot training.
+This work did not entirely clarify Codex-D performance relative to other pre-trained models. \emph{None} of the above works reported the performance of few-shot training or investigated the effectiveness of same-project few-shot training, as we do below.